distortedfusion/blade-components/docs/20-forms/80-error-handling.md

 ### Hide Error Messages

 By default all components except radios show any validation error messages.
-To disabled this behavior you can supply the `show-errors="false"` boolean attribute to disable error messages.
+To disable this behavior, set `show-errors` to `false`.

 ```html
 <x-form-input name="description" label="Description" :show-errors="false" />